Deployed resources¶

 During deployment, OPAQUE automatically provisions private DNS zones that handle secure name resolution and routing between customer-hosted and OPAQUE-managed components.

-The following zones ensure all communication remains within private, attested network boundaries.
+The following zones ensure all communication remains within private, secure network boundaries.

 All zones are provisioned and linked automatically during deployment.
 No manual configuration is required, but they can be useful reference points when validating private connectivity or diagnosing DNS resolution issues.